 Depression often makes you want to isolate yourself from people around you, and although this can be a really strong urge, it can also make your depression worse.

 There are some self-care actions you can take in between sessions to help your depression.
-Things such as fitting in physical activity – even just a short walk – can improve your mood, as can spending time in nature.
+Things such as physical activity – even just a short walk – can improve your mood, as can spending time in nature.
 Keeping a mood diary will also help you understand yourself better.